 The standard dose of gotu kola (Centella asiatica) is different depending on what kind you use and what you use it for.
 Your health care provider can help you choose the right dose for you.
 Most studies have used standardized extracts:

-- Dried herb -- you can make a tea of the dried leaf, three times daily.
+- Dried herb: You can make a tea of the dried leaf, 3 times daily.

-- Standardized extract -- 50 - 250 mg, two to three times daily.
-Standardized extracts should contain 40 % asiaticoside, 29 - 30 % asiatic acid, 29 - 30 % madecassic acid, and 1 - 2 % madecassoside.
-Doses used in studies mentioned in the Treatment section include 20 mg for scleroderma and up to 180 mg in one study for venous insufficiency, although most of the studies for this condition used 90 - 120 mg daily.
+- Standardized extract: 50 to 250 mg, 2 to 3 times daily.
+Standardized extracts should contain 40% asiaticoside, 29 to 30% asiatic acid, 29 to 30 % madecassic acid, and 1 to 2% madecassoside.
+Doses used in studies mentioned in the Treatment section include 20 mg for scleroderma and up to 180 mg in one study for venous insufficiency, although most of the studies for this condition used 90 to 120 mg daily.

 People with liver disease, or who take medications that affect the liver, should not take gotu kola.
 Ask your doctor if you take any prescription medications, or often take over-the-counter pain relievers.